-Schwab charges $0 for online ETF and Equity commissions, and $0.65 per options contract when you open a basic Schwab brokerage account.
-They offer over 2,000 commission free ETFs and over 4,000 no-load, no-transaction fee mutual funds.
+Schwab charges $0 for online ETF and Equity trades, and $0.65 per options contract when you open a basic Schwab brokerage account.
+They offer over 2,000 commission-free ETFs and over 4,000 no-load, no-transaction-fee mutual funds.

 Schwab Stock Slices allow you to buy fractional shares of stocks for as little as $5.
 There’s no minimum balance to open or invest with Schwab, and there are no monthly or other maintenance fees.

 However, with some specialized trades or options you may be charged a fee for each transaction.

 Note that some other Schwab account options such as the Schwab Intelligent Portfolios account and the Schwab Intelligent Portfolios Premium account do have minimum balance requirements.

 You may pay fees with some of these accounts as well.
 Your choice of retirement and non-retirement accounts.

 TradeStation was started with the goal of empowering investors like you to take your financial future into your own hands.
 You can trade stocks, ETFs, cryptocurrencies, futures, and more with TradeStation.

 While TradeStation is a go-to firm for experienced investors, it does offer some great benefits for new or casual investors as well.